AdobeDocs/experience-manager-screens.en/help/user-guide/voice-recognition.md

 ## Implementing Voice Recognition {#implementing}

 >[!IMPORTANT]
-> The Voice Recognition feature is available only on Chrome and Electron players.
+> The Voice Recognition feature is available only on Chrome OS and Electron players.

 To implement voice recognition in your AEM Screens project, you must enable the voice recognition for the Display and associate each channel with a unique tag to trigger a channel transition.